cjlovering/PyStarterRepo/README.md

 # README

-## why?
+## Why?

-Using this setup will format your code at each commit, and help maintain a readable and uniform format with no additional efforts.
+Using this setup will format your code at each commit, and help maintain a readable and uniform format with little additional effort.

-## how?
+## How?

 ```bash